-Another tip: Store your Halloween candy on a top shelf in a sealed container so it’s out of sight, says Samantha Cassetty, RD, head of nutrition at Next Jump.
+Another tip: Store your Halloween candy on a top shelf in a sealed container so it’s out of sight, says Samantha Cassetty, RD.
 “That way when you’re reaching for it, you’re doing so with purpose and mindfulness,” she says.
-A study published in the International Journal of Obesity, found that people ate about two more pieces of candy when it was placed in clear bowls near their desks versus when candy was stored in opaque containers further away from them.
+A study published in the International Journal of Obesity found that people ate about two more pieces of candy when it was placed in clear bowls near their desks versus when candy was stored in opaque containers further away from them.

 But what if you do down a whole bag of candy corn or peanut butter cups in one sitting?
 “Obviously, it’s a hard time of year — if you’re at an office, there’s probably a candy bowl, and if your kids are trick or treating, it’s hard to say, ‘I’m not going to touch it,’” says Gorin.
 "If you have more than planned, just start over right away.
 Say, 'OK, I ate too much candy, and right now I’m going to stop.'"

 Now that you know how to snack on Halloween candy wisely, it’s time to figure out what you should have.
-Along with our experts, we’ve sized up the nutritional labels of some of the most popular Halloween candies, with a strong focus on calories, portion size, and sugar content so that you can make better choices in the lead-up to October 31st.
-(To keep things in perspective, the American Heart Association recommends limiting added sugar intake to 37 grams for men and 25 for women per day.)
+Along with our experts, we’ve sized up the nutritional labels of some of the most popular Halloween candies, with a strong focus on calories, portion size and sugar content so that you can make better choices in the lead-up to Oct.
+31. (To keep things in perspective, the American Heart Association recommends limiting added sugar intake to 37 grams for men and 25 for women per day.)

 Nutritionist Pick #1: Trolli Sour Brite Crawlers